Pasek and Paul

 Benj Pasek and Justin Paul, known together as Pasek and Paul, are an American songwriting duo and composing team for musical theater, films and television.

 While Pasek usually writes lyrics and Paul usually writes music, they share credit for both elements.
 Both are graduates of the University of Michigan and winners of the American Theatre Wing's 2007 Jonathan Larson Grant, which honors achievement by composers, lyricists and librettists.

-In September 2024, the duo became the 20th and 21st EGOT winners.
+In September 2024, the duo became the 20th and 21st EGOT winners, breaking Robert Lopez's record for the fastest EGOT interval; the duo's interval was 7 years 7 months.
+Lopez & Pasek and Paul are also the three youngest EGOT winners, all at 39 years old.

 History

 Start at the University of Michigan

 Pasek and Paul started working together as freshmen at the University of Michigan.
-Both got "background" roles in the school's musical theater production, which inspired them to write Edges, a song cycle about the trials and tribulations of moving into adulthood and the search for meaning.
+Together, they wrote Edges, a song cycle about the trials and tribulations of moving into adulthood and the search for meaning.
 Edges premiered in Ann Arbor, Michigan, on April 3, 2005.

 On May 14, 2006, the duo made their New York City premiere: a benefit concert of original songs titled Become: The Music of Pasek & Paul.
-Presented by Jamie McGonnigal, performers included Gavin Creel, Cheyenne Jackson, Celia Keenan-Bolger, Jesse Tyler Ferguson, and Steven Pasquale.
+Presented by Jamie McGonnigal, performers included Cheyenne Jackson, Celia Keenan-Bolger, and Steven Pasquale.
 They also contributed to the 2006 off-Broadway musical White Noise: A Cautionary Musical, which won Talkin' Broadway's 2006 Summer Theatre Festival Citation for Outstanding Original Score.

-In December 2006, they completed their BFA degrees in musical theatre.

 Musical theatre

 Early projects

-Edges proved popular on social media and within several years it had over 200 productions worldwide, with countries including Australia, South Africa, Denmark, France, South Korea, the United Kingdom, Canada, the Philippines, and the United States.
+Within several years, Edges had over 200 productions in countries including Australia, South Africa, Denmark, France, South Korea, the United Kingdom, Canada, the Philippines, and the United States.

 Pasek and Paul wrote the score to the musical adaptation of Roald Dahl's James and the Giant Peach, which premiered in 2010 through Goodspeed Musicals.
 Other early works include If You Give A Pig A Pancake (2010) and Duck For President for Theatreworks USA, and Dr. Williams, written for the Orchard Project's 24 Hour Musicals benefit.
 The show starred Jesse Tyler Ferguson and Cheyenne Jackson.
 Pasek and Paul were featured in the 2011 documentary film One Night Stand about the process.
 They wrote the lyrics and music to the 2012 musical Dogfight, also contributing to A Christmas Story, The Musical, which was nominated for a Tony Award in 2013 for Best Original Score.